jhermann/awesome-python-talks/README.md

 ## Contributing

 Contributions are welcome, please open a PR or an issue.
+Processing these will take a while though, since I'll at least take a peek into new submissions.
 In this early stage, proposals for adding missing categories are also useful.
-In your submissons, pleae stick to the established format of existing entries, and always include a duration and date.
+In your submissons, please stick to the established format of existing entries, and always include a duration and date.